I thought I’d share a quick snippet of Taken with you 🙂

 I’d lost Nana and Mam, and Dad had never been in the picture, but I had Thomas.
 Thomas was my life.

 I love Thomas, maybe a little more than I love Summer.
 I’ll be sad to see the end of these characters when the series ends with the next book.
-Although, they do appear in the short I wrote for the Secrets in the Shadows anthology: Exile:The Silure Dragons – The set is available for only 99c or in KU, but it comes out of Kindle Unlimited in a short while and I will be able to share that story with you as soon as it does 🙂
+Although, they do appear in the short I wrote for the Secrets in the Shadows anthology: Exile:The Silure Dragons – The set is available for only 99c or in KU, but it comes out of Kindle Unlimited in a short while and I will be able to share that story with you on my blog as soon as it does 🙂